hamlet-io/docs/docs/getting-started/install.md

     ├────┼────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤
     │  4 │ info           │ Provides details on the hamlet engine and the avaiable entrances                                                               │
     ├────┼────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤
-    │  5 │ loader         │ Generates a set of loader contracts which can be used to setup hamlet                                                          │
+    │  5 │ loader         │ Generates a set of loader contracts which can be used to set up hamlet                                                          │
     ├────┼────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤
     │  6 │ occurrences    │ Provides the state of all occurrences within a district                                                                        │
     ├────┼────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤
     │  7 │ releaseinfo    │ Provides information for release management tasks performed by executors                                                       │
     ├────┼────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤
-    │  8 │ schema         │ Povides JSON schema representations of input configuration                                                                     │
+    │  8 │ schema         │ Provides JSON schema representations of input configuration                                                                     │
     ├────┼────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤
     │  9 │ schemaset      │ Generates Schema Contracts that are used to generate all JSONSchema files by their data type.                                  │
     ├────┼────────────────┼────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤